CERT/CC

 sensors sensor-name-or-group-ref ...

-The sensors command is used to associate sensor with a class.
+The sensors command is used to associate sensors with a class.
 In short, to declare that these sensors have data for this class.
-Sensors may be listed by name or numeric ID, and sensor groups may also be added by prefixing their names with an at (@) character.
-When you add a sensor group, it is the same as individually adding each sensor in that group to the class.
+Each item in the list must be either the name of a sensor or the name of a sensor group preceded by an at (@) character.
+(If the group name is a quoted string, include the @ within the quote characters.)
+When you add a sensor group, it is equivalent to adding each individual sensor in that group to the class; nothing records that the group has been added to the class.
+Since no record is kept, adding sensors to the group after the class block does not add those sensors to this class.

 Example: sensors my-sensor-1 my-sensor-2 @my-group-1